 Koa Ridge will add 3,500 new residential units.

 When will homes be offered for sale?

-Ground breaking is scheduled to commence in Fall 2013 with first homes anticipated to be complete in late 2014.
+Ground breaking is scheduled to commence in early 2016 with first homes anticipated to be complete in mid 2017.
 Sale releases will likely occur within one year prior to the delivery of the first homes.
-Also, in accordance with the city’s affordable-housing guidelines, approximately 1,500 homes will be priced in the affordable range for qualified residents.

 What will the pricing be for homes at Koa Ridge?

 Castle & Cooke is currently in the early planning stages of the Koa Ridge community.
 At this time, there is no specific pricing information available.
 However, we are planning for a wide range of housing types in various price ranges just as we’ve historically done in our previous flagship community, Mililani Mauka.
 Also, in accordance with the City's affordable housing guidelines, approximately 1,050 homes will be priced in the affordable range for qualified residents.
 The price of the homes and income qualification are determined each year by the county.

 Will there be a lottery for the homes?